+2 https://tools.ietf.org/html/rfc2865#section-5.11

 IP Verify Source

 Ethernet networks are broadcast domains, and by default there is no validation of who is allowed to send packets with which addresses.
 To configure Cisco switches to verify the source addresses used by the connected devices the “ip verify source” setting can be used.